ASKKPOP/assessment.ksensetech.com/README.md

 # Healthcare API Assessment

+## 🎯 Project Purpose

+This project is a **coding assessment demonstration** that showcases API integration and data processing skills by implementing a patient risk scoring system for the DemoMed Healthcare API.

+### Assessment Context
+- **API**: DemoMed Healthcare API (a fictional system for coding evaluation)
+- **Your Role**: Demonstrate API integration and data processing skills
+- **Goal**: Show how you handle real-world API challenges and data inconsistencies
+- **NOTE**: This is simulated test data created specifically for assessment purposes only

+### What This Project Demonstrates
+- **Real-world API Integration**: Handling authentication, pagination, and error scenarios
+- **Data Processing Skills**: Parsing, validating, and analyzing healthcare data
+- **Problem-Solving**: Implementing risk scoring algorithms based on medical guidelines
+- **Production-Ready Code**: Error handling, retry logic, and comprehensive testing
+- **Documentation**: Professional-grade documentation and code organization

+---

 A comprehensive patient risk scoring system that integrates with the DemoMed Healthcare API to analyze patient data and generate risk assessments.

 ## Features